 "For investors who want a lot of payout without a ton of risk"

-That's how James Early describes these investments in the comprehensive MLP guide he recently put together for members of our Motley Fool Income Investor community.
+That's how James Early describes these investments in the comprehensive MLP guide he put together for members of our Motley Fool Income Investor community.

 More good news

 In short, if you're looking for a way to cash in on energy right now, I'd look no further than Magellan Midstream Partners.
-It's just one of five MLPs, and more than 50 dividend-paying stocks, that James is recommending to Income Investor members.
+It's just one of four MLPs, and more than 50 dividend-paying stocks, that James is recommending to Income Investor members.

 This article was originally published Aug.
 28, 2009.
 It has been updated.